Weeding a Depository Collection

-- Substitution guidelines may be incorporated into the State Plan.
+- Guidelines may be incorporated into the State Plan.

-- A regional's disposal guidelines should include cooperation among depositories to ensure that one or more libraries in a state or region retain a tangible version.
+- A regional's disposal guidelines may include cooperation among depositories to ensure that one or more libraries in a state or region retain a tangible version.

-- If permission to substitute is granted, the tangible materials must be offered to the regional and other selectives through disposal or withdrawal lists following the practice for materials older than 5 years.
+If permission to substitute is granted, the tangible materials must be offered to the regional and other selectives through disposal or withdrawal lists following the established practice.